-The moment we’ve all been waiting for has finally arrived!
-The eagerly awaited final for Sky Arts Portrait Artist of the Year 2018 has just graced our screens and we are delighted to announce the winner is… Samira Addo!
-Last week we watched a nail-biting semi-final which saw three artists, Danny Howes, Samira Addo and Hetty Lawlor secure their places in the final.
+Samira Addo graced our screens in 2018 with her wonderful talent, her eye for colour and bold use of mark making - she inspired us the audience and in turn thrilled the judges.
+In the nail-biting semi-final three artists, Danny Howes, Samira Addo and Hetty Lawlor secured their places in the final.
 All three artists had just four hours to paint Emeli Sande at the National Portrait Gallery for their final chance to win a £10,000 commission to paint Kim Cattrall, £500 of art materials from Cass Art, and of course, to be crowned ‘Sky Arts Portrait Artist of the Year’.

 We interviewed Samira Addo, to find out how things went in the finals and with the commission…

 Hi Samira, congratulations on winning Sky Arts Portrait Artist of the Year 2018!
 The semi-final programme at Café De Paris really put the pressure on, giving you not just one sitter but two to paint in just four hours.
 What was it like painting Lily Cole and Simon Callow?
 You managed to catch Lily’s likeness with very few brush strokes.

 Having to paint two sitters was a surprise for us so it was definitely an added challenge on the day.
 I liked the idea of trying to portray the sitters and the relationship between them.
 I guess the likeness came from trying to map out Lily's face in any way possible, roughly marking out the general shapes of features and sketching outlines.

 For your painting of Emeli Sande in the final, you went with a really bold colour palette, using subtle tonal purples and adding some yellows and flesh tones towards the end.
 What made you choose those colours?